 What is the treatment for meningitis?

-Urgent treatment is needed with antibiotic injections.
+Meningitis needs to be treated quickly with antibiotic injections.
 These are often given before you are admitted to hospital - for example, your GP may give them to you.
 Blood tests and a sample of the fluid that surrounds the spinal cord (a lumbar puncture) may be taken.
 These tests aim to confirm the diagnosis and to see which germ (bacterium) is causing the infection.
 The antibiotic may be changed depending on the results of the tests.

 Steroid injections are also sometimes given.
 These work by reducing some of the inflammation that occurs with meningitis.
 Steroid medication has been shown in some studies to reduce the risk of developing hearing problems and other complications.